IBM-Cloud/docs/services/DevOpsInsights/insights_team.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Understanding Team Dynamics (Experimental)
+# Team Dynamics (Experimental)
 {: #gettingstarted}

-{{site.data.keyword.DRA_full}} Team Dynamics employs social coding analysis to identify the level of interaction between the team members and helps you to fix unproductive practices on a team.
+{{site.data.keyword.DRA_full}} Team Dynamics employs social coding analysis to identify the level of interaction between team members so that the team can fix unproductive practices.
 {:shortdesc}

-After opening {{site.data.keyword.DRA_short}} from the tile in your toolchain, click **Team Dynamics**.
+After you open {{site.data.keyword.DRA_short}} from your toolchain, click **Team Dynamics**.
 From there, you can select an analytic category to dive deeper into your team's collaboration habits and practices.
-Just what each set of data indicates can vary from team to team, though you can drill down into each visualization for help and guidance.
+What each set of data indicates can vary from team to team, and you can drill down into each visualization for help and guidance.

-_Note_: Team Dynamics is only available to IBM employees and a limited number of external parties at this time.
+**Note:** Team Dynamics is available to only IBM employees and a limited number of external parties.

 ## Data categories

-The data that {{site.data.keyword.DRA_short}} uses to populate its dashboards is mined automatically from your team's source control repository.
-By default, this data is not restricted to any particular period of time or set of labels, though you can configure these things from the **Settings** menu.
+The data that {{site.data.keyword.DRA_short}} uses to populate its dashboards is mined automatically from your team's source-control repository.
+By default, this data is not restricted to any particular period or set of labels, but you can configure the data from the **Settings** menu.

 ### Social Coding

 The Social Coding graph shows the connections between your project contributors in a visual, highly interactive way.
 Each node in the graph represents a developer.
 The size of a node scales logarithmically to a developer's contributions to a project.
-Lines between nodes indicate collaboration; the thicker a line is, the more two developers have collaborated over the selected time period.
+The lines between nodes indicate collaboration; the thicker a line is, the more two developers collaborated over the selected period.

 Each node is colored blue and red to varying degrees.
-Blue indicates how many lines of code a contributor has added as a portion of the total number of lines they've touched.
-Red indicates how many lines of code a contributor has removed.
-A contributor who has only ever added code would be entirely blue, while one who has added as many lines as they have removed would be half-blue, half-red.
+Blue indicates how many lines of code a contributor added as a portion of the total number of lines that the contributor touched.
+Red indicates how many lines of code a contributor removed.
+A contributor who only added code would be entirely blue, while a contributor who added and removed an equal number of lines would be half-blue and half-red.

 ### Authors

-The Authors category provides the numbers of commits, line changes, and file changes per repository contributor.
-While something like total number of lines coded should not be used to determine a team member's net contribution to a project, this information can still be valuable to team leads and managers.
-For example, a single team member contributing outsized numbers of line changes could be overworked, represent a bottleneck in your processes, or have adopted a more verbose coding style compared to their peers.
+The Authors category provides the number of commits, line changes, and file changes per repository contributor.
+While something like the total number of lines coded should not be used to determine a team member's net contribution to a project, that information can be valuable to team leads and managers.
+A team member who contributes extensive numbers of line changes might be overworked, represent a bottleneck in your processes, or code in a more verbose style compared to other team members.

 <!--## WORKING - Garage Method tie in?